Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Introduction

 Next, we ask whether context changes the criteria used by evaluators for making judgments.
 Without context, evaluators may make arbitrary judgments which reward surface-level adequacy of a response \cite{park-etal-2024-disentangling,chiang2024chatbot}.
 To evaluate this, we collect free-text justifications from both model and human evaluators.
 We find that \textbf{context-aware evaluation can decrease the frequency with which evaluators make judgments using surface-level properties like style} as opposed to other properties like response relevance (by 5-7\% absolute).

 Finally, we investigate whether context helps us learn more about the ability of models to adapt to different user contexts.
 In our work, we use contexts to study biases exhibited by ``default'' model responses, i.e., those generated without context (\S\ref{sec:default}), to underspecified queries.
-We find strong evidence of a \textbf{bias where default model responses are better aligned with WEIRD (\textit{Western, Educated, Industrialized, Rich and Democratic}) contexts} \cite{henrich2010weirdest}.
+We observe patterns suggesting a potential \textbf{bias where default model responses are better aligned with WEIRD (\textit{Western, Educated, Industrialized, Rich and Democratic}) contexts} \cite{henrich2010weirdest}, with weak to moderate agreement between human and model evaluators.
 Context can also allow us to directly evaluate the instruction-following and personalization abilities of models.
-We show this by evaluating sensitivity of models to different contextual attributes, where we find \textbf{considerable disparity in the ability of models to adapt to different contexts, even when they're provided in prompts} (\S\ref{sec:sensitivity}).
+We show this by evaluating sensitivity of models to different contextual attributes, where we find \textbf{considerable disparity in the ability of models to adapt to different contexts, even when they're provided as instructions in prompts} (\S\ref{sec:sensitivity}).

 In summary, our findings suggest that underspecification can have a significant impact on the conclusions and insights drawn from evaluation.
 To address this, we propose \textbf{contextualized evaluations}, a simple and broadly applicable solution that involves synthesizing relevant context and injecting it into existing evaluation protocols (\S\ref{sec:context}).
 We show that context can increase agreement between evaluators and substantially modify model win rates based on pairwise preference judgements (\S\ref{subsec:results}).
 Further, we show that context can enable us to gather more insights about model behavior, such as identifying contexts that align more closely with default model responses (\S\ref{sec:default}) and assessing model sensitivity to different user contexts (\S\ref{sec:sensitivity}).
 Our work provides a plug-and-play recipe for incorporating context into future language model evaluations.